 Big data remains a leading trend with its ability to impact not only day-to-day workflows but also profitable bottom lines.
 So, what’s next?
 Perhaps a growing emphasis on sophisticated business intelligence (BI).
 Data is great but only if it’s relevant and accessible.
 Tomorrow’s BI aims to deliver just that by tying real-world business goals with metrics and analytics from across the organization.

 2. Call Recording

 Automatic call recording is super important in a number of call center technologies, but businesses will want to go beyond the status quo and use more versatile options in 2017.
 Communications no longer occur solely on the telephone.
 Automated recording tools will need to follow suit to stay up-to-date with call center trends and to keep a business’ contact center operations competitive and effective.

 Gone is the static nature of yesterday’s instant messaging technologies.
 In the call center, today’s agents can use lots of iterations of chat such as text-based and video.
-Tomorrow’s call center can use sophisticated next-generation chat as a competitive advantage, implementing innovations such as agent-side personalization and multi-channel communication options.
+Tomorro’s call center can use sophistaicated next-generation chat as a competitive advantage, implementing innovations such as agent-side personalization and multi-channel communication options.

-The cloud seems like old news – but it’s cutting edge in the call center.
+The cloud seems like old news but not necessarily within the call center.
 Many organizations are in the process of considering or switching from a legacy application to a cloud-based one.
+The trend largely exists as a given.
 Businesses and organizations will have to adopt the cloud to keep up with customers, remote agents, and competitors while keeping costs down.

 Regulatory compliance will not be a concern that disappears in the next year.
-Security breaches and hacks are part of the cause; others fall to the FTC and similar organizations.
+Security breaches and hacks pose part of the cause; the other falls to the FTC and similar organizations.
 Their oversight, particularly when it comes to call center communications with customers, will continue long into the future.